PhenomicAI/bascvi/ml_benchmarking/README.md

 ## Models

-Are based off the ScVI arcitecture.
+All models are based off the [scVI](https://www.nature.com/articles/s41592-018-0229-2) arcitecture.

 Key adjustments are detailed in our paper.

-The standard ScVI models is contained in xxx
+The standard ScVI models is contained in scvi.py

 Our modified Batch-Adversarial ScVI model is in bascvi.py